 Fall Leaves and Burlap DIY Candles

 Burlap reminds me of fall.
-I’m not quite sure why, perhaps because it’s the colour of the garden going to bed for the winter.
+I’m not quite sure why, perhaps because it’s the color of the garden going to bed for the winter.
 Or perhaps the texture that reminds me of the roughness of the leaves as they dry out.
 There are things I don’t like about burlap such as the odor (what is that!?) and how much it sheds.

 There are also qualities that make it quite endearing as well.
 The way the light looks through the loose weave.
 The versatility of burlap in crafts and decor.
 The natural look that can both act as a neutral background or feature.